stefan-it/turkish-bert/README.md

 Some datasets used for pretraining and evaluation are contributed from the awesome Turkish NLP community, as well as the decision for the BERT model name: BERTurk.

+Logo is provided by [Merve Noyan](https://twitter.com/mervenoyann).

 # Changelog

 * 24.06.2021: Release of new ELECTRA model, trained on mC4 dataset, repository got new awesome logo from Merve Noyan.
 * 16.03.2021: Release of *ConvBERTurk* model and more evaluations on different downstream tasks.
 * 12.05.2020: Release of ELEC**TR**A ([small](https://huggingface.co/dbmdz/electra-small-turkish-cased-discriminator)
               and [base](https://huggingface.co/dbmdz/electra-base-turkish-cased-discriminator)) models, see [here](electra/README.md).